 The Bare Trust Legal Structure

-For our English SPVs a United Kingdom [Bare Trust structure](https://uk.practicallaw.thomsonreuters.com/0-107-6471?transitionType=Default&contextData=(sc.Default)&firstPage=true#:~:text=The trustee of a bare,the assets held in trust.)
+For our English SPVs we typically use a United Kingdom [Bare Trust structure](https://uk.practicallaw.thomsonreuters.com/0-107-6471?transitionType=Default&contextData=(sc.Default)&firstPage=true#:~:text=The trustee of a bare,the assets held in trust.)

 - We create a limited company that holds the shares (or other assets) in trust on behalf of the investors (the beneficiaries) via a tax transparent arrangement.